synestergates788/OctaPHP/README.md

 ## Powered By
 <img src="docs-img/twig.jpg" width="100" height="100"><img src="docs-img/redbeanphp.png" width="100" height="100">

-__When will you use squeedPHP?__
+__When will you use OctaPHP?__
 - If you want a framework with a very small footprint and highly customizable.
 - With a powerful Object-Relational-Mapping (ORM) active record.
 - With a powerful template engine.
 - Concise, Extensible and Testable.
 - Less head scratch when reading the framework-core

-# Who is behind squeedPHP?
+# Who is behind OctaPHP?
-squeedPHP is brought to you by [Melquecedec Catang-catang](https://www.linkedin.com/in/melquecedec-catang-catang), the creator of the [squeedPDO](https://github.com/synestergates788/squeedPDO) and squeedPDO+RedBeanPHP. squeedPHP is released under the MIT license.
+OctaPHP is brought to you by [Melquecedec Catang-catang](https://www.linkedin.com/in/melquecedec-catang-catang), the creator of the [squeedPDO](https://github.com/synestergates788/squeedPDO) and squeedPDO+RedBeanPHP.
+OctaPHP is released under the MIT license.

 ## Getting Started
-installing squeedPHP-2 does not require composer, just clone the project and put it in the directory where your local server allocated.
+installing OctaPHP does not require composer, just clone the project and put it in the directory where your local server allocated.

 ### Prerequisites
 ```
 -Php 5.4+
 -mysql (any version that supports php 5.4+)
 ```
-If successfully installed, you should see the default welcome page of squeedPHP shown below: <br />
+If successfully installed, you should see the default welcome page of OctaPHP shown below: <br />
 ![alt text](docs-img/squeedphp.png)
-> After installing squeedPHP we highly recommend you to remove the default controller and view for welcome page as it is no longer needed in your development.
+> After installing OctaPHP we highly recommend you to remove the default controller and view for welcome page as it is no longer needed in your development.

-# squeedPHP CORE Documentation
+# OctaPHP CORE Documentation
 ### Setting-Up your database
 Open the database config file located at ```application/config/database.php``` and modify.
 ```